-Never had I thought one day I would be here, in Peru, getting ready and excited to see the magical Machu Picchu with my own eyes (check out: Pilgrimage to City in the Sky).
+Never had I thought one day I would be here, in Peru, getting ready and excited to see the magical Machu Picchu with my own eyes (For a full travel guide for Machu Picchu, check out: An Ultimate Travel Guide to the Machu Picchu That You Need).
 The legendary Inca heritage was abandoned in the 16th century, and then preserved and covered in the jungle until it was once again discovered by the American explorer, Hiram Bingham.
 The ruins left so many treasures and insights about the Inca’s way of life, and today tourist flooded into the site around the world that require the authorities to set a daily visitor’s limit (and I heard they changed the rules for visiting time yet again this year, so please keep up with the news).

-One thing that may concern you (and me) is the altitude sickness.
-It was the first time that I traveled to a place located over 3,000 meters above sea level – the threshold for altitude sickness reaction (and yeah, I had even gone up to 5,000 above sea level when traveling across Chile’s border to the Uyuni salt flat in Bolivia, but that’s another story).
+Cusco is the main hub for anyone heading to Machu Picchu – and the city is located on an average of 3,399 meters above sea level.
+This imposes a challenge to travelers and it may concern you (and me) is the altitude sickness.
+It was my first time traveling to a place located over 3,000 meters above sea level – the threshold for altitude sickness reaction (and yeah, I had even gone up to 5,000 above sea level when traveling across Chile’s border to the Uyuni salt flat in Bolivia the next year, but that’s another story).
 In fact, Machu Picchu was not the problem because the site is “only” 2,800 meters above sea level; and its nearby town, Agues Calientes, is a bit lower.
 You will be fine when you are there.
-The problem is, to get to Agues Calientes, you have to go through Cusco, the major hub that connects you to Machu Picchu from the outside world, and Cusco is situated on 3,399 over sea level.
-It’s almost impossible to avoid Cusco during your trip to Machu Picchu, plus, the historic city has quite a lot to see as well.
+The problem is, to get to Agues Calientes, you have to go through Cusco, the major hub that connects you to Machu Picchu from the outside world, this is the nearest city for flights, and almost all tours and train takes off from there.
+It’s basically impossible to avoid Cusco for your trip to Machu Picchu, plus, it is a major historical city in the country and it has quite a lot to see and do.

 Luckily, I was prepared and didn’t suffer much from the altitude sickness symptoms.
 Let’s explore Cusco!